-Bikur Cholim, visiting the sick, is a very great mitzva.
+Bikur Cholim, visiting the sick, is a very great mitzvah.
 The Torah relates how G‑d Himself visited our forefather Abraham during his time of illness through three angels.
 When visiting the sick, one offers prayers for a speedy recovery, material assistance if possible, and of course, moral encouragement.

-In cities around the world, there are special Jewish societies dedicated to this mitzva.
+In cities around the world, there are special Jewish societies dedicated to this mitzvah.
 Many individuals spend time every week and even every day, visiting total strangers in the hospital or those convalescing at home.
 Depending on the circumstances, these visitors may be the only ones in touch with the patient on a regular basis.

 The Torah Way

-The mitzva of visiting the sick consists of three elements: 1) Seeing to the material needs of the patient; 2) Praying for him or her; 3) Spending time with the patient and offering words of encouragement, and so on.
+The mitzvah of visiting the sick consists of three elements: 1) Seeing to the material needs of the patient; 2) Praying for him or her; 3) Spending time with the patient and offering words of encouragement, and so on.

 It is best to visit with others; but one should not forgo the chance to visit if others cannot come along.